lachy874125/LeetCode/287. Find the Duplicate Number/Explanation of solution.md

 Space complexity: O(1) - constant extra space is used

 # Solution 2
-This solution treats the input vector as a representation of a linked list.
+This solution does not modify the input vector.
+It treats the input vector as a representation of a linked list.
 E.g. for the vector `[1,3,4,2,6,2,5]`, the `1` is a node that points to position 1, which is a `3` node that points to position 3 and so on.
 This is visualised in the diagram below.
 Since there is guaranteed to be a duplicate number, there is guaranteed to be a cycle.
 The first element encountered in the cycle is the duplicate number.
 The problem can then be thought of as how do we find the first element in the cycle?

 ![image](https://user-images.githubusercontent.com/91536829/156753886-fafe6333-0967-4e6c-a880-17c6d79f1b99.png)